 Tweet Impressions: It's a positive sign if you get more than 20% of your followers to see your tweet.
 This figure is subject to vary, but 20% would be ideal.
 It implies that the tweet was seen by at least 20% of your followers.
 It doesn't have to be your followers in the first place.
 However, if you don't have enough impressions at the moment, don't stop your PR process.
 Decent advertising companies today offer many effective development boosts, including the opportunity to buy Twitter impressions to improve statistics, reach and engagement.

 We may claim that any campaign from a small to medium-sized business that receives more than 1,000,000 impressions is fantastic.
 If you're @CocaCola, for example, that figure must be significantly greater, as each of their tweets already generates 3,000,000 impressions (their followers).

 Fortunately, your own impressions on your own tweets are not counted by Twitter.
 To improve your numbers, you can't use the F5 key to refresh your browser on your own profile.
 Also, impressions and reach should not be confused.
-The amount of views a tweet receives is measured in impressions, while the number of people who see it is measured in reach.
+The number of views a tweet receives is measured in impressions, while the number of people who see it is measured in reach.

 Twitter claims that the current CPM (cost per impression) is $3.50 on average.
 This means that if you wanted to run a Twitter ad to gain impressions and your objective was to reach 1,000, you'd have to spend $3,500.
 Your tweet, which received 14,000 impressions, is now worth $49,000.